Ep0xy-1/CipherTool_Python/README.md

 └── preview.png          # Optional GUI screenshot

 # 🙌 Credits
-Developed with ❤️ by [Your Name]
+Developed with ❤️ by me!
 Inspired by classical encryption methods

-# 📜 License
-This project is licensed under the MIT License.
-See LICENSE for more information.

 ---
 made in 17/07/2025